-Do you want your pool waters to remain clean, sparkling, and healthy?
+Do you want to keep your pool water clean, sparkling, and healthy?

 There are two MAIN things you should do every weekend to make that happen — and they’re easy.

 It’s easy to ignore your pool, but it gets hard when the water changes to green.

 Avoid this by incorporating a healthy routine to keep your pool water always clean.
 That way, each swim is refreshing and not harmful for your skin.

 Pool Water Clean and Maintenance Tips to Get Rid of Calcium Deposits

 This must be one of the many questions on the mind of a pool owner.
 And here I will be giving 5 ways to remove calcium deposits from your pool!
 And not only will it look better, but it will also allow you to enjoy your pool like you once did!

 These products make it easy to remove calcium deposits.
 While selecting your product, select acid-free calcium releasers, as these products are left a long time on your pool tile before scrubbing off, and the acid could destroy your pool finish.

 2. Use scaling treatment

 If your pool is made of fiberglass, scaling treatment is advised because other methods would scratch the glass since they involve brushing.